 Because of the positive impact technology made on Zane’s literacy growth, the non-profit elected to include technology as part of its mission in the promotion of literacy.
 Easy access to the internet opened Zane’s world of reading.
-“Just the opportunity to access short articles on topics I loved such as sports and cars was a lot less intimidating that tackling a huge novel.
+“Just the opportunity to access short articles on topics I loved such as sports and cars was a lot less intimidating than tackling a huge novel.
 I had to use my brain like any other muscle through repetition and attempting to read every day.
 A strong work ethic was required and I think if there is one thing that I learned from high school athletics and my father, it was the value of a strong work ethic.
 A strong work ethic is so applicable to everything you do in life.”

 What is the funding source for Cagle Rural Reading?

 Zane contributes a portion of his attorney fee from large settlements and trial verdicts directly to The Cagle Rural Reading Foundation.
 Grant applications are reviewed by the Board of Directors and outstanding submissions are selected to be awarded funding.
 Applications are accepted throughout the year with an annual submission deadline of October, 1.

 Any educational organization is encouraged to examine their literacy goals and technology needs and specifically how they might be used together.
-CRR encourages organizations to consider application for funding assistance.
+CRR encourages organizations to consider applying for funding assistance.
 Rural and suburban groups such as schools, libraries and literacy groups are encouraged to apply.
-Zane has created a YouTube video entitled “The CRR Story” to share his personal literacy story and reason for starting the foundation.
+Zane has created a YouTube video entitled “The CRR Story” to share his personal literacy story and the reason for starting the foundation.